 Rumor has it that Apple is planning to release the so-called AirPods Studio this fall.
 Now a leaker has spoken out and brought the U1 chip into play.

-The anonymous leaker “L0vetodream” has revealed a number of new tweets on the subject of the U1 chip and suggested that the AirPods Studio will also feature Apple's ultra-wideband chip.
+The anonymous leaker “L0vetodream” has appeared in a series of new tweets commented on the U1 chip and suggested that the AirPods Studio will also feature Apple's ultra-wideband chip.
 It is likely that the U1 chip in AirPods Studio will be used to track the position of the headphones in the Find My app.
-But the component could also have other functions, such as directional detection of other U1 devices within range.
-Apple has already stated that the U1 chip "will enable short-range wireless location tracking to support new experiences, such as next-generation digital car keys."
+However, the component could also have other functions, such as directional detection of other U1 devices within range.
+Apple has previously stated that the U1 chip "will enable short-range wireless location tracking to power new experiences, such as next-generation digital car keys."
 However, unlike AirDrop's directional detection, much of its functionality has yet to be realized.
-Ultra-wideband (UWB) is a low-power, short-range wireless technology that enables very precise location determination - especially indoors.
+Ultra-wideband (UWB) is a low-power, short-range wireless technology that enables very precise location determination—especially indoors.

 “U1 chip will have greater importance in the future”